Country Cover Image

 Tips and Tricks

-Store digital copies of important documents like your passport, E-VOA receipt, and travel insurance on a secure cloud service.
-This ensures you have access to them in case of loss or theft.
+Store digital copies of your passport, e-Visa (if applicable), TDAC confirmation, flight tickets, hotel bookings, and travel insurance on a secure cloud service.

 While not mandatory, having travel insurance is highly recommended to cover any unexpected medical expenses or emergencies during your stay.